-Prior to joining ODPHP, Dr. Wright served as the Deputy Assistant Secretary of Healthcare Quality and Acting Director of the Office of Research Integrity.
+Prior to joining ODPHP, Dr. Wright served as the Deputy Assistant Secretary of Healthcare Quality.
 From 2007 to 2009, he was the Principal Deputy Assistant Secretary for Health within the U.S. Department of Health and Human Services.
 During this time, he also served as the alternate U.S. delegate to the World Health Organization Executive Board.
 Prior to joining HHS, Dr. Wright was Director of the Office of Occupational Medicine for the U.S. Department of Labor.

 Dr. Wright received his undergraduate degree from Texas Tech University, a medical degree from the University of Texas, and an M.P.H. from the Medical College of Wisconsin.
 He completed his family medicine residency training at Baylor College of Medicine and is board-certified in both Family Medicine and Preventive Medicine.
 He is a fellow of the American Academy of Family Physicians.